The quickest way to pay off debt is to cut your costs...

 Many people think that you can only get reductions on your council tax if you’re out of work or claiming other benefits.

 This isn’t always the case; have a look at this Turn2us information sheet on Council Tax Support.

 We have a handy benefits checker available on our website.
 You can also have a welfare benefits check if you get debt advice from us over the phone.

 3. Check the property you are living in is within the correct band

 In England homes are put into their banding based on what their value was on the 1st April 1991 (2003 in Wales), not on their valuation in today’s prices.

 In some cases your property may have been placed within the wrong band.
-You can appeal the banding to try and reduce the cost but it’s also worth pointing out that some properties may have been placed in a less expensive band by error.
+You can appeal the banding to try and reduce the amount you have to pay.
+A quick warning before you do that: Some properties have been put into the cheaper bands in error…

 Our tip: Only appeal if you think it’s going to make your council tax bills cheaper!